wimblerobotics/Robotics_Book/book/chapters/urdfs.md

 ## What is a URDF?

 A URDF is a text file that describes a robot's pyhsical structure.
 It can be used, for instance, to create a simulated image of what the robot looks like.
-It does more than just that, such a provide kinematic properties so that a full, physics-base simulator can simulate the robot acting and moving in a simulated world.
+It can do more than just that, such a provide kinematic properties so that a full, physics-base simulator can simulate the robot acting and moving in a simulated world.

 For now, think of a URDF as a list of parts, called links and a list of descriptions about how those links are connected, called joints.
 In this section, we will create a URDF that describes a two wheeled robot with a square body, a caster wheel, and a LIDAR sensor.
 We will use the ROS tool called rviz2 to visualize the robot.
 We will do this in a few steps, starting with simple shapes and then adding more complexity and eventually add in the use of a macro processor to simpllfy how you write the description.